 No section changes are allowed during the first week of classes.
 Academic Advisors will still be adding students to classes during that week.
 After that, students make course and section changes by getting a form from their Academic Advisor (or in MATH 242 or MATH 835), getting their Academic Advisor's signature, and getting Charlotte Bailey's signature (MATH B13).
-She has scheduled the following hours to see students concerning course and section changes: Monday (12:30-1:20 & 2:30-3:20), Wednesday (7:30-8:00 & 1:00-2:20), and Friday (10:30-11:20).
+She has scheduled the following hours to see students concerning course and section changes: Monday and Wednesday (9:30-10:30 AM), and Thursday (3:00-4:00 PM).
 (If you have a conflict with all of these hours, leave a message in MATH 835.)
 The student then returns the form to the Registrar or the Academic Advisor's Office for processing.
 Make sure that you are registered in the section you attend.
 You will have zeros recorded as your quiz and exam grades if you do not.

 If you want to drop a course during the first nine weeks of the semester, Charlotte Bailey (MATH B13) can sign your drop form.
 If she is not available, go to MATH 835.
-No section changes or drops are allowed after the first nine weeks of the semester, that is after Wednesday, October 24, 2007.
+No section changes or drops are allowed after the first nine weeks of the semester, which is after Monday, March 17.